Donate

 Health and wellbeing

-To support your wellbeing, we offer an annual health assessment through an occupational health specialist plus additional health benefits for you and your immediate family through our life assurance provider.
-Our Mental Health First Aiders are on hand to provide a confidential listening ear and signpost to sources of support.
-On those occasions where we experience ill health, we provide enhanced ill health leave and pay.
+To support your wellbeing, we offer annual flu vaccinations through local pharmacies, an annual health assessment through an occupational health specialist, plus additional health benefits for you and your immediate family through our life assurance provider.
+Our Mental Health First Aiders are on hand to provide a confidential listening ear and signpost sources of support.

 Flexible working hours